 What will the height of the overhead streetlights be?

-Is there a need for the City to acquire property or easements for the road and if so, what is the process?
+Was there a need for the City to acquire property or easements for the road and if so, what was the process?

 The design of the road was refined to follow the existing topography, and strategically aligns such that it limits impacts to the adjacent floodplain, neighborhoods and property.
-There were a small number of properties and/or easements required; and the acquisition process has been completed.
+There were a small number of properties and/or easements required.
+Negotiations with those property owners have been completed.

 The City follows the Uniform Relocation Act in which the City conducts an appraisal, the property owner has the option to also conduct its own appraisal (at no cost to the property owner) and then the two are negotiated.
 Fair compensation is provided for any properties affected by temporary easements, permanent easements or Right-of-Way acquisition.